albn-itu/uni-notes/semester-11/hpgp-notes.md

     - Used to manually write vectorized code.
     - These are harder to write and maintain than auto-vectorized code, but is worth it for performance critical code.

+### The burst compiler (Week 11)

+- A compiler developed by Unity for high performance C# code.
+- Translate .NET bytecode into highly optimized native code.
+- Made for Unitys job system.
+- To use:
+    - Create a job
+    - Initialize and run the job
+    - Add the `[BurstCompile]` attribute to the job struct.
+- When using the editor, the burst compiler compiles code in the background and uses the original .NET bytecode if it hasn't finished yet.
+    - When building the project the burst compiler is always used, so you only ship burst code.
+- It has some drawbacks:
+    - Cant use reference types
+    - Cant acess game objects or monobehaviours
+    - Cant write to static variables
+    - Cant try/catch
+        - You can still throw exceptions, but they will crash the player, or be caught by the unity exception handler in the editor.
+- It can also auto-vectorize code to use SIMD instructions for better performance.
+- It transforms arrays into NativeArrays for better performance and safety in jobs.
+    - Even does it with 2 dimensional arrays by flattening them into 1 dimensional arrays.
+- Unity ships a burst inspector which can:
+    - Show what jobs were burst compiled, and which ones werent.
+    - Show the generated assembly code for a job.
+And show the differences between burst and non-burst code.
+- When the code crashed, look in the `player.log` file for a stack trace, it will contain a hash.
+    - Look in lib_burst_generated.txt for the hash, the name of the job will be next to it.

 ## GPU (Week 2)

 - A GPU (Graphics Processing Unit) is a specialized graphics processor designed to process thousands upong thousands of operations in parallel.